hadley/adv-r/Environments.md

 There are two separate strands of parents when a function is called: the calling environments, and the defining environments.
 Each calling environment will also have a stack of defining environments.
 Note that while called function has both a stack of called environemnts and a stack of defining environments, an environment (or a function object) has only a stack of defining environments.

 Looking up variables in the calling environment rather than in the defining argument is called __dynamic scoping__.
 Few languages implement dynamic scoping (emac's lisp is a [notable exception](http://www.gnu.org/software/emacs/emacs-paper.html#SEC15)) because dynamic scoping makes it much harder to reason about how a function operates: not only do you need to know how it was defined, you also need to know in what context it was called.
 Dynamic scoping is primarily useful for developing functions that aid interactive data analysis, and is one of the topics discussed in [[controlling evaluation]]

+### Exercises

+* Write an enhanced version of `str()` that provides more information about functions: show where the function was found and what environment it was defined in.
+Can you list objects that the function will be able to access but the user of the function cannot?

+*

 ## Explicit scoping with `local`